McNubn/project2020/README.md

 * An iris that comes up in the middle of each of these four measurements is likely to be a versicolor.

 We can also make some conclusions on the relationship between each measurement for each iris type:
-* For Setosas, the sepal width and petal width are closely related, where as one increases the other likely will too.
-The lengths of the petals and sepals have a much weaker influence on the other measurements of the Iris.
+* For setosas, the sepal width and petal width are closely related, where as one increases the other likely will too.
+The lengths of the petals and sepals have a much weaker influence on the other measurements for this type of iris.
-* For Versicolors, all four measurements are strongly related with either moderate or strong relationships across the board.
-Thefore as any one measurement increases the others are likely to follow suit, especially in the case of petal width and petal length, and petal length and sepal length.
+* For versicolors, all four measurements are strongly related with either moderate or strong relationships across the board.
+Therefore as any one measurement increases the others are likely to follow suit, especially in the case of petal width and petal length, and petal length and sepal length.
-* For Virginicas, as petal length increases, so does the sepal length and vice versa.
+* For virginicas, as petal length increases, so does the sepal length and vice versa.
 Meanwhile the petal width and sepal width also share a moderately strong relationship.
 As these two pairings are separate (e.g. petal width and petal length have a much weaker correlation), that could mean a virginica with wide petals and sepals, that are also short, and vice versa.
-Unlike the versicolor that grows more consistently on all four measures at once.
+This is much different to versicolors that would appear to grow more consistently on all four measures at once.

 # External Research conducted by others